-He shouldered his spear at morningAnd laughed to lay it on,But he leaned on his spear as on a staff,With might and little moodto laugh,Or ever he sighted chick or calfOf Colan of Caerleon.
+He shouldered his spear at morning And laughed to lay it on, But he leaned on his spear as on a staff, With might and little mood to laugh, Or ever he sighted chick or calf Of Colan of Caerleon.

-For the man dwelt in a lost landOf boulders and broken men,In a great grey cave far off to the southWhere a thick green foreststopped the mouth,Giving darkness in his den.
+For the man dwelt in a lost land Of boulders and broken men, In a great grey cave far off to the south Where a thick green forest stopped the mouth, Giving darkness in his den.

-And the man was come like a shadow,From the shadow ofDruid trees,Where Usk, with mighty murmurings,PastCaerleon of the fallen kings,Goes out to ghostly seas.
+And the man was come like a shadow, From the shadow of Druid trees, Where Usk, with mighty murmurings, Past Caerleon of the fallen kings, Goes out to ghostly seas.

-Last of a race in ruin--He spoke the speech of the Gaels;His kin were in holy Ireland,Or up in the crags of Wales.
+Last of a race in ruin-- He spoke the speech of the Gaels; His kin were in holy Ireland, Or up in the crags of Wales.

-But his soul stood with his mother's folk,That were of the rain-wrapped isle,Where Patrick and Brandan westerlyLooked outat last on a landless seaAnd the sun's last smile.
+But his soul stood with his mother's folk, That were of the rainwrapped isle, Where Patrick and Brandan westerly Looked out at last on a landless sea And the sun's last smile.

-His harp was carved and cunning,As the Celtic craftsmanmakes,Graven all over with twisting shapesLike many headless snakes.
+His harp was carved and cunning, As the Celtic craftsman makes, Graven all over with twisting shapes Like many headless snakes.

-His harp was carved and cunning,His sword prompt andsharp,And he was gay when he held the sword,Sad when heheld the harp.Sad when heSad when he
+His harp was carved and cunning, His sword prompt and sharp, And he was gay when he held the sword, Sad when he held the harp.

-For the great Gaels of IrelandAre the men that God made mad,For all their wars are merry,And all their songs are sad.
+For the great Gaels of Ireland Are the men that God made mad, For all their wars are merry, And all their songs are sad.

-He kept the Roman order,He made the Christian sign;But his eyes grew often blind and bright,And the sea that rose in therocks at nightRose to his head like wine.
+He kept the Roman order, He made the Christian sign; But his eyes grew often blind and bright, And the sea that rose in the rocks at night Rose to his head like wine.

-He made the sign of the cross of God,He knew the Romanprayer,But he had unreason in his heartBecause of the godsthat were.End of the godsEnd of the gods
+He made the sign of the cross of God, He knew the Roman prayer, But he had unreason in his heart Because of the gods that were.

-Even they that walked on the high cliffs,High as the cloudswere then,Gods of unbearable beauty,That broke the hearts ofmen.That broke the hearts of
+Even they that walked on the high cliffs, High as the clouds were then, Gods of unbearable beauty, That broke the hearts of men.

-And whether in seat or saddle,Whether with frown or smile,Whether at feast or fight was he,He heard the noise of a nameless seaOn an undiscovered isle.He heard the noise of a nameless sea
+And whether in seat or saddle, Whether with frown or smile, Whether at feast or fight was he, He heard the noise of a nameless sea On an undiscovered isle.

-Lifting the great green ivyAnd the great spear lowering,One said, "I am Alfred of Wessex,And I am a conquered king."
+Lifting the great green ivy

+One said, "I am Alfred of Wessex,

+And I am a conquered king."

-And the man of the cave made answer,And his eyes were starsof scorn,"And better kings were conqueredOr ever your sireswere born."And better kings were conquered"Or ever your sires
+And the man of the cave made answer, And his eyes were stars of scorn, "And better kings were conquered were born.

+And his eyes were stars Or ever your sires

-"What goddess was your mother,What fay your breed begot,That you should not die with UtherAnd Arthur and Lancelot?
+"What goddess was your mother, What fay your breed begot, That you should not die with Uther And Arthur and Lancelot?

-"But when you win you brag and blow,And when you lose yourail,Army of eastland yokelsNot strong enough to fail."
+"But when you win you brag and blow, And when you lose you rail, Army of eastland yokels Not strong enough to fail."